Financial Aid Main Menu

 The University will complete a review of compliance with this policy for all students at the end of the first semester and each semester thereafter.

 A student’s SAP status will be evaluated at the completion of each semester of enrollment.
-Students enrolled in summer semester will be evaluated for SAP at the conclusion of the summer semester.
+Students enrolled in summer semester will be evaluated for SAP at the conclusion of the fall semester.
 At each evaluation period, one of the following SAP statuses will be assigned:

 - Satisfactory – Student is meeting the requirements.
 Student is eligible to continue receiving financial aid.

 - Warning – Student is not meeting either the Academic Performance or Progress Toward Degree Completion requirements (or both).
 Student is eligible to continue receiving financial aid for one semester only.
 Students are notified by email when they are placed in a WARNING status and no appeal is necessary to receive aid for this status.
 Students on financial aid WARNING will have their progress checked at the end of each semester to determine compliance.
 Students must meet the SAP requirements at the end of the term of enrollment or lose financial aid eligibility.
 Students may not have two consecutive Warning terms.
 If student has met the Credit Hour Limit then they are not eligible for a WARNING status.